top of page

 Day 10: Wittwater ➝ Goedverwacht (14km)

-Goedverwacht, where the warmth of the community is palpable.
+Just over the hill from Wittewater is Goedverwaght.
 This hidden gem thrives on its own produce, offering a true sense of self-sufficiency and hospitality.
-Your rest house is a community stay.
+Your rest house is a community stay, part of a tourist initiative that the locals are very proud of.

 Day 11: Goedverwacht Rock Shelter (8km)